What are the Goals of SQL Tuning?

 - The Skew Impact on the CPU

-The goal is to cut total CPU usage, consumed spool space and skew.
+The objective is to reduce CPU utilization, spool capacity, and imbalance.

 9. Tactical Workload

-The skillset required for the strategic workload is unique.
+The skillset needed for strategic tasks is distinctive.

-I strongly recommend to read this post which explains all the details:
+I highly recommend reading this comprehensive post that explains all the details.